hlfortunali/Zynq_RTEMS/README.md

 5. Start debugging and open the XSCT Console windows. (reference to : https://china.xilinx.com/htmldocs/xilinx2017_1/SDK_Doc/index.html?q=/htmldocs/xilinx2017_1/SDK_Doc/xsct/use_cases/xsdb_standalone_app_debug.html)
 6. Then you can debug the RTEMS app by using XSCT command.
 The XSCT command can be checked on Xilinx's website.

+## Problem
+1. Cannot read symbol data.
+Invalid abbreviation table.
+Error reading DWARF data
+When debuging following the above steps, this error may appear.
+This reason is that RTEMS gcc version and the Xilinx Vistis GDB version are not compatiable.
+The solution is upgrade your Vitis version or downgrade your RTEMS version.
+RTEMS6 and Vitis2022.2 can work.
+RTEMS5 and Vitis2020.1 can also work.
+Other versions are not tested.
 ## to be continue ...